 Growing brand loyalty: use a primary hashtag

-There are thousands of positive comments and reviews of FIGS’ scrubs on social media from healthcare professionals.
+There are thousands of positive comments and reviews of FIGS’ scrubs on social media from healthcare professionals and medical influencers.
 Social has become a place where the brand has had the opportunity to grow and market among its target customer group organically.

 With doctors, nurses, dentists and many others keen to show off their new stylish and practical clothing, more than 25,000 tweets using the hashtag #wearfigs have been posted and posts on Instagram approaches the 50,000 mark.